 What Finishes Are Available For Stainless Steel Sinks?

-This is also known as the frosted finish.
-This type of finish is made up of chemical electrolytes, which are there for surface treatment.
+This finish looks like it has a layer of frost.
+It is made up of chemical electrolytes, which are there for surface treatment.
 This finish is similar to electroplating.

 This finish has the simplest process and has very low technical costs.
 The price of this finish is also low.
 However, this type of finish has a defect.
 It is not scratch resistant at all.
 The surface of the sink will be easily scratched.
 In some severe cases, the coating of the sink might also chip off.

 Out of the 2,000 manufacturers that operate in China, around 90% of them use this technology for their production.

 Many high-end brands also use this specific type of technology to seize the lower end of the market: The people looking for an economical solution for their sinks.

 High-end companies gradually phase out of this process eventually and go for other better finishes for their products.

 This method is most commonly used in drawn sinks.

 This finish is not that great, but it can camouflage scratches and make them unnoticeable.

 This type of finish uses fine sand particles.
 The particles hit the sink evenly at high speed.
 This causes the surface to form evenly, with tiny grooves to be invisible to the human eye.